Top 5 Benefits of Getting Your Children into GardeningFebruary 21, 2023 • Get Outdoors

-1) Learning new things
+1. Learning new things

-3) Wonderful hobby for their whole lives
+3. Wonderful hobby for their whole lives

 Gardening can be a satisfying, ongoing project for the whole family.
 According to research, children involved with gardening perform better at school.
 It engages all their senses when they touch, feel and take care of plants and is great for their motor skills.
 Gardening is also an all year-round activity and is exciting and fun whatever the weather – there is plenty to do even during colder months.
-Encourage your children to build a den or a DIY greenhouse to shelter the plants – they will have lots of fun regardless of temperature outside!
+Encourage your children to build a den or a DIY greenhouse to shelter the plants – they will have lots of fun regardless of the temperature outside.

-4) Something for the little gourmets
+4. Something for the little gourmets

 No garden?
 Don’t worry, you don’t need one to grow your own vegetables or herbs.
-Herbs such as mint, chives, basil, oregano or rosemary can be grown indoors in containers (indoor temperatures are usually good enough for them), in the kitchen or in any sunny room.
+Herbs such as mint, chives, basil, oregano or rosemary can be grown indoors in containers (indoor temperatures are usually good enough for them), in the kitchen or in a sunny room.
 Simply place them in a cosy spot near the window and let your little gardener check on them every day.
-Start with quick-sprouting seeds (such as cress), so that impatient little ones can see the results of their hard work without too much waiting around!
+Start with quick-sprouting seeds (such as cress), so that impatient little ones can see the results of their hard work without too much waiting around.

-5) Great way to stay healthy
+5. Great way to stay healthy